rgamage/mytennispartner-react/README.md

 # mytennispartner-react
 Full-featured website for organizing social tennis, using .NET Core &amp; React

-This code was originally deployed and hosted at https://mytennispartner.com but has since been deprecated.
-It has been replaced by mytennispartner-blazor, a porting of the code to the .NET Blazor framework.
+This code was originally deployed and hosted at https://mytennispartner.com but the website has since been re-written using the .NET Blazor framework.
 I am keeping this code posted in the hopes it may benefit someone at some point, to see some examples of a fairly complex .NET / React web application.

 My Tennis Partner is a full-featured application to organize social tennis.
 It allows users to create a profile, create leagues/groups, and then schedule matches and assign players to the line-ups.